Plantar Fasciitis Treatment in Singapore

 What is Plantar Fasciitis?

-Plantar fasciitis is a condition usually characterised by a chronic sharp pain in the heel of your foot.
-This injury to the plantar fascia, which is the large, fibrous band of tissue that connects your heel bone to your toes, limits the normal biomechanical functions of the foot.
-Arch support and shock absorption will also be affected when there is a tear or injury to the plantar fascia tissue.
+Plantar fasciitis is a condition usually characterised by chronic sharp pain in the heel of the foot.
+This injury to the plantar fascia, the large, fibrous band of tissue that connects the heel bone to the toes, limits the normal biomechanical functions of the foot.
+Arch support and shock absorption will also be affected when the plantar fascia tissue is torn or injured.
 Heel spurs (bony growths in the heel area) may develop as a result of this condition.

 Symptoms of Plantar Fasciitis